raspberrychris/paddleboardmaster/content/post/drift-inflatable-stand-up-paddle-board.md

 +++
 Welcome to this review, today I will be taking a look at the [**Drift Inflatable Stand Up Paddle Board**](#) and walking you through the features: Who it's for and also seeing how it really performs on the water.

-Join us as I take an in depth look at this paddleboard to see how it compares against similar paddleboards in the market.
+Join me as I take an in depth look at the Drift paddleboard to see how it compares against similar paddleboards in the market.

-We will take a look at the pros and cons of this board and provide an ultimate score for how we think this board performs overall.
+I will take a look at the pros and cons of this board and provide an ultimate score for how we think this board performs overall.

 **Ready?
 Let's go!**